-BioArCh has a unique concentration of expertise in human palaeoecology and environmental archaeology, with internationally recognised strengths in proteins, lipids, DNA and stable isotopes, human and other mammal and bird bones, molluscs, soils, microscopic remains of plants and animals.
+BioArCh has a unique concentration of expertise in human palaeoecology and environmental archaeology, with internationally recognised strengths in proteins, lipids, DNA and stable isotopes, human and other mammal, fish and bird bones, molluscs, soils, microscopic remains of plants and animals.

 A collaborative research facility formed by the Archaeology, Biology and Chemistry Departments, BioArCh is located in the Envrionment Building on the Heslington West campus.